A testimonial video is effective in convincing your prospects that your company offers the best solution to a specific problem.

-If you’re recording the client testimonial indoors, you could go with a three-point lighting setup.
+If you’re recording the testimonial video indoors, you could go with a three-point lighting setup.
 Add or remove lights to strike the perfect balance.

 If you’re going to go shoot outside on a sunny day, then use a diffuser to soften the sunlight and a scrim to reduce harsh shadows on your subject’s face.
-To add some dimension to your client’s face, you can use a white bounce board.
+For even better results, you can use a white bounce board.

 Get your cameras ready

-If you frame your shots and think about the angles you’ll need etc. You’ll spend much less time editing your videos.
+If you frame your shots and think about the angles you’ll need etc. You’ll spend less time editing your testimonial video.

 Position your subject